gymprecice/gymprecice/README.md

 **Gymnasium**:  Installed by default.
 Refer to [the Gymnasium](https://gymnasium.farama.org/) for more information.

 **preCICE**: You need to install the preCICE library.
-Refer to [the preCICE documentation](https://precice.org/installation-overview.html) for information on building and installation.
+Refer to [the preCICE documentation](https://precice.org/installation-overview.html) for information on building and installation (tested on preCICE release v2.5.0).

 **preCICE Python bindings**: Installed by default.
 Refer to [the python language bindings for preCICE](https://github.com/precice/python-bindings) for information.